- 1 How it Works

 Fly fishing is all about stealth.
-If your fly lands on the water with only a hint of a ripple and drifts downstream free of drag, there’s a good chance that an unsuspecting fish will mistake your artificial for the real thing.
+If your fly lands on the water with only a hint of a ripple and drifts downstream free of drag, there’s a good chance that an unsuspecting fish may mistake your artificial for the real thing.

 But how is it possible to achieve a stealthy presentation (aside from having a good fly reel and a rod) with a fly line that is brightly colored, heavy, and prone to splashdown landings?